 The fifteen UT students and their faculty sponsor, on their arrival at the airport in Santiago, Chile, in July 1965.
 Left to right are: Ricardo Romo; Paul Quinton; Richard Cohen; Merry Nell Van Fleet; Dave; Fran Spivy; Mike Hennen; Kaye Northcott; Tommy Stephens; Sally Green; Robert Denham; Marian Pendleton; Ann Oakes; Professor Donald Larson; Cliff Drummond; and Tony Pate.

 Because Dave had edited Riata, the University's student literary magazine, and had written poems published in a number of magazines, including The Texas Observer, he was chosen as one of fifteen UT students for the 1965 exchange, the 7th year of the program.
-During Dave's year in Hebbronville, his Spanish-speaking faculty and students stirred his interest in the language that he had taken in high school but had not continued with in college.
-His renewed interest in Spanish and a curiosity about Latin American poetry had prompted him to apply as a candidate for the exchange program.
-Just prior to the trip to Chile, he discovered two poems by a Chilean poet named Nicanor Parra, who was a physics professor at the University of Chile.
-Parra himself called his witty, colloquial writing "antipoetry," and Dave was so impressed with this new kind of literature that he wanted to meet the "antipoet."
-Dave's discovery of Parra and his meeting with him during his first trip to Chile were two of the most consequential events of Dave's career as a writer and translator.
-After visiting with Parra in his home in Santiago, Dave would, for the first time, try his hand at translating poetry from Spanish into English.
-The above photograph of Dave with Parra was taken in 2001 in Don Nicanor's same home in Santiago where Dave first met the antipoet in 1965.
+Just prior to the trip to Chile, he discovered two poems by a Chilean poet named Nicanor Parra.
+The above photograph of Dave with Parra was taken in 2001 in his same home in Santiago where Dave first met the self-named antipoet in 1965.

 After participating in the Universities of Texas and Chile exchange program in 1965, Dave returned to Chile on his own in February 1966.
 He is pictured here in the Andes with hands in pockets from the snow-covered cordillera.
 In Santiago, he taught English and American literature classes at the State Department's Binational Institute and at the Catholic University.
 A young librarian named María Isabel Jofré worked at the Institute library and attended one of Dave's literature classes.